Everything I Didn't Say: Critical reception

-Commercial reception
+Commercial performance

 According to the Official Charts Company, Everything I Didn't Say was set to debut within the top ten of the UK Albums Chart.
 On 22 March 2022, the album debuted at number eight on the UK Albums Chart and nine on the Scottish Albums Chart.
 It marked her second top ten entry in both charts.
 In Ireland, the album debuted at number seventy.

 Tours

 Tales from the Script tour

 In August 2021, Irish band the Script announced their greatest hits tour 'Tales from the Script', with Henderson as an opening act for venues across the UK, Ireland, Belgium and the Netherlands from 15 May 2022 through to 15 June 2022.